helluvamatt/WeatherWatch/README.md

-# Weather App
+# WeatherWatch

-A weather watchface for Pebble SDK2.0.
+WeatherWatch Pebble watchface

 ## Building

 In order to build and use, you must have version 2 of the Pebble Firmware and SDK.

-### Forecast.io

-You need to have a Forecast.io account and API key.
-Replace "YOUR-KEY" in `pebble-js-app.js` with your API key.

 ### Compiling

+Enable debugging in the Pebble app on your phone, then run:

-    $ pebble build
+    $ pebble build && pebble install --phone <IP address of Pebble development server (on phone)>